pingcap/docs-tidb-operator/en/maintain-a-kubernetes-node.md

 ### If the node storage can be automatically migrated

-If the node storage can be automatically migrated (such as EBS), to reschedule the TiKV Pod, you do not need to delete the whole TiKV store.
+If the node storage can be automatically migrated (such as EBS), to reschedule a TiKV Pod, you do not need to delete the whole TiKV store.
 You only need to evict the TiKV Region Leader to another Pod and delete the old Pod.

 1. Mark the node to be maintained as non-schedulable to ensure that no new Pod is scheduled to it: